GregWoods/gregwoods.github.io/_drafts/DVD-Ripping-Guide.md

 categories:
   - Uncategorized
 ---
 Decrypt with DVDFab to your hard disk - rip either the Main Movie or the whole disk.
-I'm sure one of these options will still be available after the &#8216;trial' period expires
+I'm sure one of these options will still be available after the 'trial' period expires

 handbrake to encode
 Start with the Apple TV3 preset